Code-Institute-Submissions/laila-ba-Ghibli-Theories/README.md

 - The login form only contains 2 fields. making it quick and easy for authentication.
 - If the user Logs Out, they are redirected to the login page in case they want to Log in again.
-- If the user clicks on the 'Register' page they can find the 'Log In' page link under the login form in a contrasting color.
+- If the user clicks on the 'Register' page they can find the 'Login' page link under the login form in a contrasting color.
-- The 'Log In' page is located and clearly labeled in the navigation bar.
+- The 'Login' page is located and clearly labeled in the navigation bar.

 h.
 "I want to post new theories easily."